Georgio-Khoury/E-SHARA/BLEclient_server/Guide.md

 scan on
 ```

-Find the Arduino BLE and note the MAC address to use it in the BLE_client.py code.
+Find the Arduino esp32 and note the MAC address to use it in the BLE_client.py code.

 ```bash
 scan off